aps831/workstation/README.md

 ```

 `/hdd/home_orig` and `/hdd/var_orig` can then be merged manually into `/hdd/home` and `/hdd/var`, taking care to not move all the dot files.
+TODO add notes about dot files and files from /var

 Finally, in `/etc/apparmor.d/usr.sbin.cupsd` replace to `/var` with `/hdd/var`, and `,var` with `,hdd/var`.
 Do not create a back up in this directory as it will be read in as though it were config.
 To restart cups run `sudo systemctl restart cups.service`.